mrjleo/boilernet/README.md

 # BoilerNet
-Boilerplate Removal using Deep Learning
+This is the implementation of our paper [Boilerplate Removal using a Neural Sequence Labeling Model](https://dl.acm.org/doi/abs/10.1145/3366424.3383547).

 ## Requirements
 This code is tested with Python 3.7.5 and